TypeScript Interface

 };Code language: JavaScript (javascript)

-Since the jane object has two string properties firstName and lastName, you can pass it into the getFullName() function as follows:
+Since the jane object has two string properties firstName and lastName, you can pass it on to the getFullName() function as follows:

 let fullName = getFullName(jane);